ZachLuttrell/UCSD_Capstone/README.md

 ## Data Sources

 - **Original Dataset**: The original, unprocessed dataset can be found through the [SpaceNet 7 Challenge](https://spacenet.ai/sn7-challenge/).
-- **Preprocessed Dataset**: My cleaned and preprocessed version of the dataset, which was used for model training, can be accessed here: [Google Drive Link](https://drive.google.com/drive/folders/1CppX4y9O3mS50kLT5zYhjTRMclhXwufr?usp=sharing).
+- **Preprocessed Dataset**: My cleaned and pre-processed version of the dataset, which was used for model training, can be accessed here: [Google Drive Link](https://drive.google.com/drive/folders/1CppX4y9O3mS50kLT5zYhjTRMclhXwufr?usp=sharing).

 ---

-For more details, refer to the deployment documentation in the deployment repository: [Deployment Repository](https://github.com/ZachLuttrell/building_footprint_extraction).
+For more details on implementation, refer to the documentation in the deployment repository: [Deployment Repository](https://github.com/ZachLuttrell/building_footprint_extraction).